 I’m a Cyclist Get Me Out of Here!

-A note on trains out of Leeds back to Sheffield.
-They have given up trying to produce a timetable for these, and the boards just say “At regular intervals”.
-Very helpful.
-There are three main services:- The route via Barnsley, which if you take the stopping train, takes forever, but is quite fast on the lightly used “semi-fast” services, which have lots of room for bikes and go through to Nottingham; The “Dearne Valley” route which is faster ; Intercity services run by Arriva Cross-Country (XC-fairly frequent) and East Midlands Trains (EM- there aren’t many of these) On all these trains you can take your bike for free, subject to space; both XC and East Midlands require bike reservations. (just between ourselves, now that the gloss has worn off the XC refurb of Virgin’s Voyager tin cans, they’re not bothered.)
+There are three main services:- The route via Barnsley, which if you take the stopping train, takes forever, but is quite fast on the “semi-fast” services, which have room for bikes and some go through to Nottingham; The “Dearne Valley” route which is faster ; Intercity services run by Arriva Cross-Country (XC-fairly frequent) and East Midlands Trains (EM- there aren’t many of these) On all these trains you can take your bike for free, subject to space; both XC and East Midlands recommend bike reservations. (just between ourselves, now that the gloss has worn off the XC refurb of Virgin’s Voyager tin cans, they’re not bothered.)
 The Guards van on EM is at the far end of Standard accommodation on their High Speed Trains.
-On XC ‘s new “Voyager” trains the bike space is in the middle of the train.
-The Wetherspoons in the station concourse isn’t too bad, and you can park your bike outside and keep an eye on it as you have a drink.
+On XC ‘s “Voyager” trains the bike space is in Coach B. The Wetherspoons in the station concourse isn’t too bad, and you can park your bike outside and keep an eye on it as you have a drink.
 The Scarborough Arms opposite the station is also pretty good.

 Get out there and enjoy yourself.

-For more information about the North of England and the rivalrys that exist here we recommend Stuart Maconie’s book “Pies and Prejudice”.
+For more information about the North of England and the rivalries that exist here we recommend Stuart Maconie’s book “Pies and Prejudice”.